-A4M valued member Janelle M. Love, MD, MS, FAARFM, shares great insight from her professional experience in this Physician of the Month feature.
+A4M valued member Kenneth Orbeck, DO, ABAARM, FAARM, shares insight from his professional experience in this Physician of the Month feature.

-- What anti-aging techniques have you incorporated into your practice?
-And how did you so?
+Q: What anti-aging techniques have you incorporated into your practice?

-- What are the benefits of practicing anti-aging medicine? (as a professional, and for your practice?)
+Q: What are the benefits of practicing anti-aging medicine?

-- What are the changes you see in your patients?
+Q: What are the changes you are seeing in your patients?

-- Why would you recommend Anti-Aging Medicine to your peers?
+Q: Why would you recommend anti-aging medicine to your peers?

-- Where do you see the future of Anti-Aging medicine 20 years from now?
+Q: Where do you see the future of anti-aging medicine 20 years from now?

 It is very difficult for me to imagine anti-aging medicine 20 years from now.
 After being involved in age management medicine and functional integrative protocols throughout the past seven years, I have seen this area of medicine grow exponentially.
 New techniques and protocols are now being based on genetic analysis and application.
 Understanding the concepts that involve the micro-biome and cellular genetics, age management medicine will become increasingly defined to involve more advanced testing.
 This will allow the practitioner early disease prediction and prevention: the patient’s health will be influenced through both nutrigenomics and epigenetics.